Conawapa Generating Station

 The Conawapa generation site is currently being studied for possible hydroelectric development.
 The proposed site is located in northern Manitoba, Canada, in the Fox Lake Resource Management Area:

-- Approximately 30 kilometers downstream of the existing Limestone Generating Station and 70 km upstream of the Nelson River Estuary;
+- Approximately 30 kilometres (km) downstream of the existing Limestone Generating Station and 70 km upstream of the Nelson River Estuary;

 - Approximately 90 km downstream (east) of Gillam, MB.

 The Conawapa Generating Station is a clean and renewable energy project that would be the largest project of its kind in Manitoba's history.

 - Generating 1,485 megawatts (MW) capacity, the station would produce about 7,000 gigawatt hours (GWh), enough to service the equivalent of 636,000 homes with clean (low carbon footprint,) renewable energy.

 - When built, Conawapa would increase the overall hydroelectric generating capability of the Lower Nelson River to over 4,800 MW.